Sapphirewhale/NotionGroceryListGenerator/README.md

 ## Setup

-There is some setup required in Notion, including having a list of recipies with ingredients tables included, as well as the mealplan and grocery list pages.
+There is some setup required in Notion, including having a list of recipes with ingredients tables included, as well as the meal plan and grocery list pages.

 To run the script, first create a python virtual environment: